uwplse/cozy/README.md

 Note that `remove` removes exactly one occurrence of the element if any is present.

+Updates can also be guarded by if-checks, as in `if condition: x.add(y)`.

 ### Other Useful Features

 #### Typedefs